cmmr/ecodive/joss/paper.md

 Beyond interactive analysis, `ecodive` is engineered for programmatic use, making it an ideal backend for applications like R Shiny web apps [@shiny].
-The package includes a `list_methods()` function that allows developers to dynamically filter and present available diversity metrics based on specific criteria.
-For instance, methods can be programmatically selected if they are phylogeny-aware, abundance-weighted, capable of handling non-integer counts, or are "true metrics" that satisfy the triangle inequality.
+The package includes a `list_metrics()` function that allows developers to dynamically filter and present available diversity metrics based on specific criteria.
+For instance, metrics can be programmatically selected if they are phylogeny-aware, abundance-weighted, capable of handling non-integer counts, or are "true metrics" that satisfy the triangle inequality.
 This powerful API simplifies the integration of `ecodive` into other software, enabling developers